nf-core/website/markdown/events/2021/bytesize-3-code-structure.md

 Additionally, we have another directory that's called `/assets`, and this directory contains the different templates that are used to send emails at the end of the pipeline saying what the status of the execution is: why the run passed or the run failed etc.

-They also contain a file that is called multi-qc config and this file exists because all of the pipelines (or most of them) use the multi-qc tool to aggregate the quality control results for the pipelines and report it.
-This multi-qc config defines how this report should be displayed.
+They also contain a file that is called MultiQC config and this file exists because all of the pipelines (or most of them) use the multi-qc tool to aggregate the quality control results for the pipelines and report it.
+This MultiQC config defines how this report should be displayed.

 So that is most of it.